-See the morphology of cell junctions in human induced stem cells in the Allen Cell Explorer.
+Figure 4.
+3D-view of the plasma membrane in U-2 OS, visualized by immunofluorescent staining of EZR.
+The morphology of cell junctions in human induced stem cells can be seen in the Allen Cell Explorer.

 The function of the plasma membrane

-The plasma membrane also provides structural integrity by anchoring the cytoskeleton to give shape to the cell as well as attaching the cell to the extracellular matrix and to other cells allowing cell-cell interaction and cross-communication.
-A rupture in the plasma membrane leads to the impairment of cell integrity and function resulting in cell lysis and eventually to cell death.
+The plasma membrane also provides structural integrity by anchoring the cytoskeleton to give shape to the cell as well as by attaching the cell to the extracellular matrix and to other cells.
+This, in combination with it role in controlling movements of substances, is also essential for cell-cell interactions and cross-communication.
+A rupture in the plasma membrane leads to the impairment of cell integrity and function, resulting in cell lysis and eventually to cell death.